Masaad-Riwa/RAG-video-qa/README.md

 - Embeds the chunks using Google Generative AI embeddings.
 - Stores embeddings in Pinecone, a vector database.
 - Uses similarity search to retrieve relevant chunks at query time.
-- Answers questions using Gemini 1.5 Pro via LangChain.
+- Answers questions using Gemini 1.5 Flash via LangChain.

 This approach is more efficient and scalable than providing the entire transcript to a model and enables querying very long videos.